Laserworks/diy/_posts/2015-01-30-silhouette-laser-engraver.markdown

 ![Fitting the laser to Silhouette cutting head]({{site.baseurl}}/images/silhouette-laser.jpg "Fitting the laser to Silhouette cutting head")

-The most critical part is to properly adjust the laser distance from the cutting mat &ndash; this requires time and patience.
+The most critical part is to properly adjust the laser distance from the cutting mat &ndash; allow time and patience.
 The laser focal distance can be also adjusted by un/screwing the laser lens (the focal distance seems to move somewhere between 3 to 10 cm this way).
 When the distance is not set properly, the laser will make no effect to the material.

 ## Laser Power